yasir2000/openwrt-oldwiki-md/ProgrammersGuideToWebif.rst

 == testing ==
  "vi" can be a pain on your AP box  test your logic as much as possible in a local bash or preferably,busybox/ash environment.

- Or mount the AP's filesystem on your favorit computer and test on the real thing.
+ Or mount the AP's filesystem on your favorite computer and test on the real thing.
 {{{
 To use your router as an active development box, do the following:
   * Mount an NFS or SAMBA share somewhere onto your router. (i.e. to /mnt/myshare).